 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Table, with both male and female rates multiplied by 107.5%.
-The rates are projected on a fully generational basis by scale BB to account for future Mortality improvements.
-For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables are used with slight adjustments.
+Mortality rates for active members, retirees, and beneficiaries were based on the PUB (10) Mortality Tables, with male and female rates multiplied by 110% and 100%, respectively.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021.
+For disabled annuitants, the Gender-distinct 2019 Municipal Retirees of Texas Mortality Tables are used.
+The rates are projected on a fully generational basis with Scale MP-2021.

-Actuarial assumptions used in the December 31, 2022 and 2021 valuation were based on the results of actuarial experience studies.
-The experience study in TMRS was for the period December 31, 2014 through December 31, 2018.
+Actuarial assumptions used in the December 31, 2023 and 2022 valuation were based on the results of actuarial experience studies.
+The experience study in TMRS was for the period December 31, 2018 through December 31, 2022.
 Healthy post-retirement mortality rates and annuity purchase rates were updated based on a Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
 These assumptions were first used in the December 31, 2013 valuation, along with a change to the Entry Age Normal (EAN) actuarial cost method.
 Assumptions are reviewed annually.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.